 Puppies can begin socialization classes once they have had the following vaccinations:

 We realize that sending a puppy into the world before it is fully vaccinated can be a risk.
 However, your puppy has a limited window of opportunity to be socialized to the world, dogs, people, sights, sounds, surfaces, handling, and grooming.
 Dogs that do not receive proper socialization are more likely to be fearful of new experiences.
 Fear is the main cause of aggression in dogs.
 We minimize the risk of disease by thoroughly disinfecting not only inside of our building, but the parking lot and potty area before each puppy class.
+We also have an ionizing system installed in our ventilation system that kills viruses and bacteria in the air and on surfaces.

 Click the link below for instructions on bringing your puppy to class.